louthy/language-ext/README.md

 ## Null reference problem
 `null` must be the biggest mistake in the whole of computer language history.
 I realise the original designers of C# had to make pragmatic decisions, it's a shame this one slipped through though.
 So, what to do about the 'null problem'?

 `null` is often used to indicate 'no value'.  i.e. the method called can't produce a value of the type it said it was going to produce, and therefore it gives you 'no value'.
-The thing is that when the 'no value' instruction is passed to the consuming code, it gets assigned to a variable of type T, the same type that the function said it was going to return, except this variable now has a timebomb in it.
-You must continually check if the value is null, if it's passed around it must be checked too.
+The thing is that when 'no value' is passed to the consuming code, it gets assigned to a variable of type T, the same type that the function said it was going to return, except this variable now has a timebomb in it.
+You must continually check if the value is `null`, if it's passed around it must be checked too.

 As we all know it's only a matter of time before a null reference bug crops up because the variable wasn't checked.
+It puts C# in the realm of the dynamic languages, where you can't trust the value you're being given.

 Functional languages use what's known as an 'option type'.
-In F# it's called `Option` in Haskell it's called `Maybe`...
+In F# it's called `Option` in Haskell it's called `Maybe`.
+In the next section we'll see how it's used.

-## Optional
+## Option
 It works in a very similar way to `Nullable<T>` except it works with all types rather than just value types.
 It's a `struct` and therefore can't be `null`.
 An instance can be created by either calling `Some(value)`, which represents a positive 'I have a value' response;  Or `None`, which is the equivalent of returning `null`.

 So why is it any better than returning `T` and using `null`?
 It seems we can have a non-value response again right?
 Yes, that's true, however you're forced to acknowledge that fact, and write code to handle both possible outcomes because you can't get to the underlying value without acknowledging the possibility of the two states that the value could be in.
 This bulletproofs your code.
-You're also explicitly telling any other programmers that use your method: "This method might not return a value, make sure you deal with that".
+You're also explicitly telling any other programmers that: "This method might not return a value, make sure you deal with that".
 This explicit declaration is very powerful.

 This is how you create an `Option<int>`:

 ```C#
 var optional = Some(123);
 ```
 To access the value you must check that it's valid first:

 ```C#